Devam-032/ros2_humble_odometry_and_control/README.md

 3. **Combined Publisher and Subscriber**
    - Merges two subscribers and one publisher into a single script for streamlined functionality.

+4. **Transform Publisher and Subscriber**
+   - Publishes and subscribes to transforms, facilitating spatial awareness and coordinate transformations.

+5. **Simple Controller**
+   - Implements a basic controller for managing robot movement and velocity commands in C++.
+   - Extracts velocity information using `joint_states` for feedback and control.

 ### Python Scripts
 1. **Twist Message Publisher**
    - Implements a Python-based publisher for Twist messages.